sphinx-doc/sphinx/Doc-26/reference/datamodel.rst

       object: mapping

    Class instances can pretend to be numbers, sequences, or mappings if they have methods with certain special names.
-See section :ref:`specialnames`, "Special method names."
+See section :ref:`specialnames`.

    .. index::
       single: __dict__ (instance attribute)